Istar-Eldritch/FuelControl/README.md

 {
     "pump_refueling": 1, // Enables refueling a car if its close to a fuel pump.
 1 = enabled, 0 = disabled
     "siphoning": 1, // Enables siphoning fuel from cars.
 1 = enabled, 0 = disabled.
+    "siphoning_limit": 98, // The percentage of fuel that is possible to siphon out of a car fuel tank.
     "stations": [] // An array of StationConfig.
 Describes the configurations for each one of the stations.
 }
 ```